What is Apache HBase in Azure HDInsight

 Apache HBase is an open-source, NoSQL database that is built on Apache Hadoop and modeled after Google BigTable.
-HBase provides random access and strong consistency for large amounts of unstructured and semistructured data in a schemaless database organized by column families.
+HBase provides random access and strong consistency for large amounts of data in a schemaless database.
+The database is organized by column families.

 From user perspective, HBase is similar to a database.
 Data is stored in the rows and columns of a table, and data within a row is grouped by column family.
-HBase is a schemaless database in the sense that neither the columns nor the type of data stored in them need to be defined before using them.
+HBase is a schemaless database.
+The columns and data types can be undefined before using them.
 The open-source code scales linearly to handle petabytes of data on thousands of nodes.
-It can rely on data redundancy, batch processing, and other features that are provided by distributed applications in the Hadoop ecosystem.
+It can rely on data redundancy, batch processing, and other features that are provided by distributed applications in the Hadoop environment.

 How is Apache HBase implemented in Azure HDInsight?

 HDInsight HBase is offered as a managed cluster that is integrated into the Azure environment.
-The clusters are configured to store data directly in Azure Storage which provides low latency and increased elasticity in performance and cost choices.
-This enables customers to build interactive websites that work with large datasets, to build services that store sensor and telemetry data from millions of end points, and to analyze this data with Hadoop jobs.
-HBase and Hadoop are good starting points for big data project in Azure; in particular, they can enable real-time applications to work with large datasets.
+The clusters are configured to store data directly in Azure Storage, which provides low latency and increased elasticity in performance and cost choices.
+This property enables customers to build interactive websites that work with large datasets.
+To build services that store sensor and telemetry data from millions of end points.
+And to analyze this data with Hadoop jobs.
+HBase and Hadoop are good starting points for big data project in Azure.
+The services can enable real-time applications to work with large datasets.

-The HDInsight implementation leverages the scale-out architecture of HBase to provide automatic sharding of tables, strong consistency for reads and writes, and automatic failover.
+The HDInsight implementation uses the scale-out architecture of HBase to provide automatic sharding of tables.
+And strong consistency for reads and writes, and automatic failover.
 Performance is enhanced by in-memory caching for reads and high-throughput streaming for writes.
 HBase cluster can be created inside virtual network.
 For details, see Create HDInsight clusters on Azure Virtual Network.

 How is data managed in HDInsight HBase?